Lead and Policy Organizer

 Maria Christina first got involved with COFI at a Self, Family & Team Training as a Whittier School parent many years ago.
 She later became an Ambassador and Teambuilder, and now serves as Projects Associate at COFI.
 As a mother of three and grandmother of six, she loves to help and support parent leaders in their efforts to make a difference in their communities.
 Her passions are Zumba, arts and crafts, and traveling.

 Kiela McNair was born and raised in Chicago.
 Throughout many years of education and work in nonprofit spaces she has honed her skills in operations management and supporting nonprofits behind the scenes.
 In 2017, Kiela finished a two year service program, Public Allies, which has provided extensive professional development.
 Outside of work, Kiela’s passions include writing, traveling, and teaching herself to make jewelry and clothes, sew, and knit.
 As a first time parent she is tired but energized to challenge the norm to create a better world for her daughter.

-Lead Organizer, Chicago
+Lead Organizer, Evanston

 Talibah’s COFI journey began in 2013.
 After completing COFI training and joining POWER-PAC IL, she became even more actively involved, most notably as a key leader of the Early Learning Campaign.
 Additionally, she has also served as an Ambassador, Peer Trainer, and Teambuilder.
 She became a COFI Community Organizer in 2018, and now spends her days in support of and collaboration with parent leaders who are continuing to make a difference in their communities.
 She is the proud mother of four beautiful children.